gutiluis/techdegree_project_4/README.md

 # sqlalchemy script to make a db with an instance of a model class considering a csv file
+# with a second script to build a rest api in flask

 - python -m venv env
 - source env/bin/activate